 Show why this move makes sense for your career

 Once you’ve shown some enthusiasm for the company and the role, a nice way to round off your answer is to show how this job is the next natural career move for you.
-Try to emphasize that the role is the ideal way for you to progress in your career and, if possible, highlight that you see a long-term future at the company.
+Try to emphasise that the role is the ideal way for you to progress in your career and, if possible, highlight that you see a long-term future at the company.
 Make sure you avoid giving the impression that the job will just be a stepping stone or a temporary thing for you.

 A great way to strengthen this part of your answer is to mention some personal goals or values that align with those of the company.
 You should have picked up on these when you did your research into the company.